chazlarson/Media-Scripts/Plex-Meta-Manager/README.md

 Misc scripts and tools.
 Undocumented scripts probably do what I need them to but aren't finished yet.

+## Setup

+1. clone repo
+1. Install requirements with `pip install -r requirements.txt` [I'd suggest doing this in a virtual environment]
+1. Copy `.env.example` to `.env`
+1. Edit .env to suit

+All these scripts use the same `.env` and requirements.

 ## top-n-actor-coll.py

 Connects to a plex library, grabs all the movies.